-ANSWER: Upon information and belief, Defendant Mohammed admits that Philip Cline was Superintendent of the Chicago Police Department.
-He lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Upon information and belief, Defendant Mohammed admits the allegations contained in this paragraph.

 7. Defendant Debra Kirby was at all relevant times the Assistant Deputy Superintendent of the Chicago Police Department, acting as head of the Chicago Police Department Internal Affairs Division.
 Plaintiffs sue Kirby in her individual capacity.